AsherTeo/MSAI-AI6121-Computer-Vision/README.md

 # MSAI-AI6121-Computer-Vision
-For Assignment 1, we are given a few images and we are required to use Histogram Equalization to improve the performance of the image.
+For Assignment 1, we are given a few images and we are required to use Histogram Equalization (HE) to enhance the performance of the image.
+However, the one of the cons of HE is the overall abnormal brightness in the image.
+For example, when HE is applied to a dim image, the image may look excessive enhanced espeically its brightness.
+Therefore, we further enahnced the HE by incorporating gamma correction in HE using this research paper - " Contrast enhancement of brightness-distorted images by improved adaptive gamma correction" by Gang Cao, Li Hui, HuaWei Tan.

 Original:
 [sample1](https://user-images.githubusercontent.com/78581569/215753866-f49bb03b-2a43-4c5b-b8bb-74d0f27b2deb.jpg)